 Using the same brush as before, apply some olive oil to the top of each ball.
 Then, cover the casserole and let the dough rise slightly for about an hour.
 The reason I suggest applying oil to the dough is so the plastic wrap doesn’t stick to it if the two materials come in contact.

 Arrange an oven rack so it’s in the middle position.
 Bread Illustrated suggests a middle-lower position, but I think the bottoms of my rolls came out a little darker than I would have liked them to.
-Warm the over to 350 degrees.
+Warm the oven to 350 degrees.

 After the rolls have sat for a while, remove the plastic wrap and brush some egg wash onto each one, just like you did the oil.